RobG66/es-theme-RELOAD-/README.md

 # es-theme-RELOAD!

- What started as an english translation of RBHS instead turned into a rewrite for most of the theme.
-Unfortunately the original RBHS did not quite work correctly in Batocera so I fixed the majority of issues.
+ What started as an English translation of the RBHS theme instead turned into a near complete rewrite for most of the theme.
+Too much of the original theme just didnt work correctly with Batocera.

   There are brand new wheel views and art assets were updated as needed.

 Credit: Rob Ganshorn

-(Original theme credits below)

-# es-theme-RBHS

-Tema voltado para pessoas que estão migrando do Hyperspin para o Retrobat.

-### Créditos:

-Heder Broubous - Gamelist Basic - Detailed

-Fernando Caldas - Layout Menu - Azulejos